fadomire/meteor-googlemaps/README.md

-This repository is not actively developed please use https://github.com/dburles/meteor-google-maps/ instead as it's supported and contains many more features than this.
+This repository is not actively developed please use `dburles:google-maps` https://github.com/dburles/meteor-google-maps/ as it's supported and contains many more features than this.

 # meteor-googlemaps